mongodb/charts-embedding-examples/embedding-sdk/authenticated/jwt/readme.md

 Once you gain an understanding of the API, consider the following

 - Take on the optional steps to prepare and manipulate your own data source rather than the sample.
-- Think whether an unauthenticated chart is the feature you're after.
-Embedding iframes from Charts is a great way to showcase your data if you don't need the user to interact with the chart.
+- Change the login logic to adapt to your project's security workflow.
-- Consider the data you're making available, and the queries you're allowing.
-If the data is sensitive and you need to ensure the charts can only be accessed by authorized people, you should look at using authenticated embedding.
+- Think whether an authenticated chart is the feature you're after.
+If you're simply looking for a way to show off your data, unauthenticated embedding simplifies the workflow even further.

 Happy Charting! 🚀📈